Someone you love is struggling, and the kind, obvious thing to say is: just go to therapy. Maybe you’ve said it. Maybe someone has said it to you.

 Even when there’s a clinician, there may not be one who takes your insurance

 Say you find a therapist nearby.
-The next wall is money — and not in the way people assume.
+The next wall is money, and it works differently than people assume.

-The issue usually isn’t that therapists are greedy.
-It’s that the reimbursement math doesn’t work, so they leave insurance behind.
+The reimbursement math stops working, so therapists leave insurance behind.
+Greed has little to do with it.
 In the American Psychological Association’s 2024 Practitioner Pulse Survey (December 2024), 34% of practicing psychologists were not in-network with any insurance at all.
-The reason they named most often wasn’t preference — it was low reimbursement rates (82%), followed by administrative hassle and unreliable payment.
+The reason they named most often: low reimbursement rates (82%), followed by administrative hassle and unreliable payment.
 Nearly half of those who’d gone cash-pay had been on insurance panels before and walked away.

 So “covered” and “able to find a covered therapist” turn out to be very different things.
 You can be fully insured and still face a directory where the names who’d take your card are full, gone, or never existed.